Wednesday, 11 April 2012

 DEATH Fidel Castro passed away on November 25, 2016, at age 90 in Santiago de Cuba.
 His death marked the end of an era for Cuba, with his brother Raúl Castro continuing his legacy.

 APPEARANCES IN MEDIA Fidel Castro's appearances in the media have been extensive and varied, reflecting his role as a major figure in global politics for nearly five decades.
 He was frequently depicted in documentaries, news footage, and interviews, often showcasing his fiery speeches, revolutionary zeal, and interactions with other world leaders.
-Notable appearances include his lengthy United Nations speech in 1960, which solidified his image as a vocal anti-imperialist.
+Notable appearances include his lengthy United Nations speech on September 29, 1960, which solidified his image as a vocal anti-imperialist.
 He was also the subject of numerous books, articles, and films that explored his life, ideology, and impact on Cuba and the world.

 Documentaries and Films: Fidel: The Untold Story (2001): Directed by Estela Bravo, this documentary provides an in-depth look at Castro's life, with rare archival footage and interviews with key figures.